Aris Velouchiotis: Legacy

 Velouchiotis is one of the most controversial figures of modern Greek history.
 His personality and action was mythologized during his life and after his death.
 Supporters consider him a symbol of Greek resistance against the occupying powers, the founder and creator of the biggest guerrilla army in the Greek history (ELAS) and a hero of the communist cause.
 He was especially strict to Greeks who sought collaboration with the occupying forces, with his companions who broke the organized discipline, and people who approved the involvement of the British in Greek politics, since he considered the British a threat to the patriotic cause of the Resistance.

+Following the rehabilitation in Greece of KKE and subsequently of the EAM-ELAS itself after the Metapolitefsi, busts and statues of Aris Velouchiotis have been erected in his native town and other places in Greece.
+In 2011 KKE proceeded to the official political restoration of Velouchiotis.